 Getting to Seoul.

 AirAsia probably has the cheapest direct flights to Seoul.
 Prices can fluctuate, but you can get flights for less that S$500 return.
-Asiana and Korean Air also fly cheaply to Seoul.
+Asiana and Korean Air also fly cheaply to Seoul and look out for budget airlines Jeju Air and Eastar Jet.
 Watch out for promotions and last-minute deals.
 Flight time is 6 hours and 20 minutes from Singapore.